 Technology can be utilized to move away from sampling of transactions and identify trends in the data.
 Powerful AI verification engines can now match business accounting income statement data with verified bank data to ensure all transactions are evidenced (see below for example workflow).

-The production of verification workpapers, that summarize the matching exercise for auditors, frees up vast amounts of manual hours of data preparation and review but also gives the auditor more time to improve the quality of the audit through data / risk analysis.
+The production of verification workpapers, that summarize the matching exercise for auditors, frees up vast amounts of manual hours of data preparation and review but also gives the auditor more time to improve the quality of the audit and audit efficiency through data / risk analysis.

 In particular, the auditor benefits from:

-There is no doubt that the audit market will continue to face challenges and technology adoption will become an essential focus for Accounting firms as they look to ensure the necessary step change in audit quality and effectiveness.
-Validis is poised to help your firm meet those technology challenges and continue to provide your clients with the highest level of service.
+There is no doubt that the audit market will continue to face challenges and technology adoption will become an essential focus for Accounting firms as they look to ensure the necessary step change in audit quality and audit efficiency.
+Validis is poised to help your firm meet those technology challenges.
+We continue to provide your clients with the highest level of service.